-Being a pharm tech removes all the question marks, providing you a chance to identify where you belong in your career.
+Being a pharm tech removes all the question marks, providing you with a chance to identify where you belong in your career.

-It’s A Great Launching Point to Pharmacy School
+Pharm Tech is a Launching Point to Pharmacy School

 Maybe you’re thinking that we’re looking too far into the future.
 The truth is that becoming a pharmacy technician is a rewarding path on its own.